 All Proofs of Service must be notarized.
 Proofs of Non-Service do not.

 If you are serving a Consumer Credit Transaction document, then an accompanying mailer will be generated along with the proof.
 Deliver this mailer in a sealed envelope, along with the proof, when filing with the court.
 The court will then mail it to the defendant.
 Reach out to ABC Legal to receive pre-paid envelopes to send the mailers in.

 Proofs filed at the court should be scanned and sent to NYDispatch@abclegal.com

-- Send scans of Unfiled proofs to email@example.com and then mail the proofs via UPS to the Brooklyn office.
+Unfiled proofs should be scanned and sent to firstname.lastname@example.org.
+Then mail the physical proofs via UPS to the Brooklyn office.
 UPS postage for this purpose can be obtained from ABC Legal.